OpenAPI

 • Speakeasy uses extensions that start with x-speakeasy-.

-Let’s add a Speakeasy extension that adds retries to requests from Speakeasy SDKs by adding a top-level x-speakeasy-retries schema to the OpenAPI spec.
+Let’s add a Speakeasy extension that adds retries to requests from Speakeasy SDKs by adding a top-level x-speakeasy-retries schema to the OpenAPI document.
 We can also override the retry strategy per operation.

 Adding global retries